Miraplacid Home Contact UsStoreDownloadsMiraplacid NewsMiraplacid ForumSearch at Miraplacid.com

 2. How to print to Text Driver from service or other program when nobody is logged in?

-Normally, Text Driver core works under Interactive User, using the same account and in the same session as user printing application.
-This allows Text Driver to support correctly such personal folders like Profile, Desktop, My Documents, etc.
+Normally, Text Driver core works in the same session as user printing application.
+This allows Text Driver to support correctly such personal folders as Profile, Desktop, My Documents, etc.

 To run Text Driver successfully in such a "server" environment, you need to: